keejelo/EasyDialogBox/js/test/README.txt

 - Dialogboxes now hides in DOM when clicking "Close" etc., they are not destroyed until user executes the "destroy" function themselves: myObj.destroy();

-- There is also an added feature to get elements inside the dialogbox by using these shorthand:
+- There is also an added feature to get elements inside the dialogbox by using these shorthand methods:

-   myObj.el('#HtmlElementWithSomeId')
+   myObj.el('#HtmlElementWithSomeID')

    myObj.el('.HtmlElementWithSomeClass')